Raghupmacharoutu/Getting-and-Cleaning-Data-Project/CodeBook.md

-# Code Book file
+# Code Book file for tidy.txt output

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `tidy.txt` created from the run_analysis.R code.

 ## Identifiers are as below.

-* `subject` - The ID of the test subject
+* `subject` - ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - Type of activity performed when the corresponding measurements were taken

-## Measurements
+## Measurements - we have expanded in terms  of x-axis y-axis and z-axis.

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`